-Domain: Leadership and Decision Making lm plementa ation Stat :us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A runy 9.
+Domain: Leadership and De cision N /laking lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В A 9.
 School administrators communicate expectations for all school personnel to use person first language in all written and verbal communications.
 Administrators provide all school personnel with ongoing information and resources on person first language.
 Administrators provide guidelines on the use of person first language in all written, electronic and verbal communication.
-Administrators provide strategies to eliminate the use of disability-related labels in all written, electronic and verbal communication (e.g., referring to students by name rather than any label).
-Y ESE Administrator is personable and communicates with students using their names as opposed to by label or eligibility status.
-All school administrators use first person language, guidelins, and support for SWD's while maintaining discretion in relation to student confidentiality. ested Measures: School documents (e.g. ir e) and job interview questions reflect the us nprovement plan, newsletters), family resources, guideline e of person first language. s, written and electi ronic comr municatio n (e.g., staff roster, staff handbook, school Note: Aligns with District BPIE Indicator #24.
+Administrators provide strategies to eliminate the use of disability-related labels in all written, electronic and verbal communication (e.g., referring to students by name rather than any label). &gt; Administrators provide all school personnel with ongoing information and resources on person first language.
+Administrators provide guidelines on the use of person first language in all written, electronic and verbal communication.
+Administrators provide strategies to eliminate the use of disability-related labels in all written, electronic and verbal communication. ested Measures: School documents (e.g. in e) and job interview questions reflect the us nprovement plan, newsletters), family resources, guideline e of person first language. es, written and electi ronic comi municatio n (e.g., staff roster, staff handbook, school Note: Aligns with District BPIE Indicator #24.
 See Appendices: Glossary of Terms and Resources/Publications sections for information on supporting and using person first language.
 Language is a powerful tool: When we adopt new ways of thinking and talking about people with disabilities, we not only exert a positive influence on their lives, but on our society as a whole.
 Comm ents:

-Domain: Leadership and Decision Making lm plementa ation Sta tus Indicator Examples or Evidence of Practice Not Partia Partially Data Sources/Supporting Evidence yet В A Fully 10.
+Domain: Leadership and Decision Making lm plementa ation Stat :us Indicator Examples or Evidence of Practice Not Partia ially Fully Data Sources/Supporting Evidence yet В Α lany 10.
 School administrators use job interview questions to appraise an applicant's knowledge and beliefs pertaining to diversity and inclusive practices, as applicable to the position.
 School interview team members assess applicant responses to ensure a willingness to implement inclusive educational practices, such as collaborative planning and teaching, differentiating instruction, etc. School interview team members include job interview questions for instructional staff that assess knowledge and beliefs of inclusive educational practices, such as: "Please describe your role in a co-taught classroom."
 "How would you differentiate instruction for students in a mixed-ability classroom, including those on a modified curriculum?"
 "Tell me how you would respond if a parent of a student with a significant disability inquires about enrolling their child at this school?"
 School interview team members include job interview questions for non-instructional staff (e.g., paraprofessionals, front office, custodial) that assess knowledge and beliefs of inclusive educational practices, such as: "Tell me how you would respond if a parent of a student with a significant disability inquires about enrolling their child at this school."
 "Give me an example of a time when you facilitated relationship-building between students with and without disabilities."
-Y The interview for potential teacher includes input and interviewing skills from the ESE Specialist.
-Specific questions are asked regarding the ESE progrm and xpectations are outlines.
-The ESE Specialist is available to respond to the interviewee's questions and/or concerns.
-When interviewing staff members, administration includes specific questions related to teaching, supporting, or experiences with SWDs, their parents, and stakeholders. ested Measures: Interview questions used ersity and effective inclusive practice, as app for various positions at the school, including front office stable to the position. aff, cafete ria staff, t eachers, p araprofes sionals, coaches, etc., include questions related Note: Aligns with District BPIE Indicator #11.
-Comn nents:
+ESE specialist and/or ASD Coach participate in interviews for all positions (gen ed teachers/ese teachers/paraprofessionals).
+Interview questions include behavior scenarios, experience with working with students with special needs, differentiating instruction, experience with visuals, etc ested Measures: Interview questions used resity and effective inclusive practice, as app for various positions at the school, including front office sta licable to the position. aff, cafete ria staff, t eachers, p araprofes sionals, coaches, etc., include questions related Note: Note: Aligns with District BPIE Indicator #11.
+Comm Comments: